-(2) A new mutual fund may be added to a multiple SP that contains final simplified prospectuses.
-In this case, an amended multiple SP and multiple AIF containing disclosure of the new mutual fund, as well as a new fund facts document for each class or series of the new mutual fund would be filed.
-The preliminary filing would constitute the filing of a preliminary simplified prospectus, annual information form and fund facts document for the new mutual fund, and a draft amended and restated simplified prospectus and annual information form for each existing mutual fund.
-The final filing of documents would include a simplified prospectus, annual information form for the new mutual fund facts document for the new mutual fund, and an amended and restated simplified prospectus and annual information form for each previously existing mutual fund.
-An amendment to an existing fund facts document would generally not be necessary.

-(3) An amendment to a prospectus of a mutual fund does not change the "lapse date" of the prospectus under Canadian securities legislation.
+- (2) A new mutual fund may be added to a multiple SP that contains final simplified prospectuses.
+In this case, an amended multiple SP containing disclosure of the new mutual fund, as well as a new fund facts document for each class or series of the new mutual fund would be filed.
+The preliminary filing would constitute the filing of a preliminary simplified prospectus and fund facts document for the new mutual fund, and a draft amended and restated simplified prospectus for each existing mutual fund.
+The final filing of documents would include a simplified prospectus and fund facts document for the new mutual fund, and an amended and restated simplified prospectus for each previously existing mutual fund.
+An amendment to an existing fund facts document would generally not be necessary. - (3) An amendment to a prospectus of a mutual fund does not change the "lapse date" of the prospectus under Canadian securities legislation.
 Mutual funds are encouraged to pay particular attention to this issue when following the procedures described in subsection (2).